Venice State Archive: Expansion after 1866

 In 1866 Venice became part of Italy.
 In 1876 the State Archives received part of the Palace of the Dieci savi alle decime in Rialto together with the adjoining Scuola dei Orefici.
 Directors were Girolamo Dandolo (1796–1867, director from 1860 to 1867), Tommaso Gar, Teodoro Toderini (until 1876) and Bartolomeo Cecchetti (1838–89, director from 1876 to 1889), Luigi Lanfranchi.
 Carlo Malagola was director of the Bologna State Archive, before took the director position in Venice Archive.

 On November 4, 1966, the city experienced extreme flooding, which also endangered the archive holdings, which initially had to be placed on higher shelves.
 In the years that followed, protective measures were taken against future floods, and the convent of San Nicoletto was restructured.
 An enlarged reading room was created.
 In addition, the former summer refectory, which overlooks one of the two cloisters, was enlarged.
 That's where the financial files had been until then.
 Elements that had been installed at the beginning of the 20th century for structural reasons were removed during the conversion work, so that the room regained its original dimensions.
 The new reading room was opened in August 1989.
 At the same time, the main entrance was moved to Campo dei Frari.
 At the end of 2008, another flood threatened the security of the stocks.

 The branch on the Giudecca (Fondamenta della Croce, 17) was originally a Benedictine convent.
 This became state property in 1806, used as a prison from 1811, then as a tobacco warehouse.
 In 1925 the State Archives exchanged some buildings on the Giudecca of the Magistrato alle Acque for the Palace of the Dieci savi alle decime in Rialto, which had served as a subsidiary until then.
 However, these spaces proved to be unsuitable, and so the archive acquired the former Benedictine building in the 1960s.
 Some items from the main building, above all the items concerning the Rialto Bridge, were recorded, subjected to conservation measures and transferred to the Giudecca at the end of the 1970s.
 In the 1980s, the state archives occupied the Benedictine church as well as the monastery.
-The dependance mainly contains court files, but also police, prefectural and financial files from the 19th century.
+The dependence mainly contains court files, but also police, prefectural and financial files from the 19th century.